AdhyaD/Predicting-socio-economic-indicators-using-Satellite-Imagery-/README.md

 # Predicting migration using satellite imagery

 Hi, while working on analyzing migration in India I tried to experiment with predicting migration indicators using satellite imagery.
 This is my log of the same.
+I've followed the pipeline followed in https://dl.acm.org/doi/abs/10.1145/3371158.3371167.

 ## Introduction